elixir-europe/rdmkit/pages/about/media_kit.md

 title: Media kit
 ---

 The logo's and images listed here are licensed under a Creative Commons Attribution 4.0 International License, just like the rest of the content on RDMkit.
-THis means that you can reuse them, as long as you give attribution to RDMkit.
+This means that you can use them, as long as you give attribution to RDMkit.

 ## RDMkit logo